cesbo/help/en/astra/monitoring/Error-log.md

     - **snr** - signal to noise ratio
     - **ber** - bit error rate, it's important for determining the reception quality
     - **unc** - invalid data blocks. same as ber, shows reception quality

-??? question "Too many open files"

-    The error occurs if the number of active connections or open files exceeds the operating system limit

-    To check the current limit, use the following command:

-    ```
-    grep "open files" /proc/PID/limits
-    ```

-    PID is a unique process ID

-    To search for it - run: `ps ax | grep astra`

-    To change the system limit, run the `ulimit -n 65536` command and restart Astra

-    The command is present in the `init.d` startup script

-??? question "PAT: stream with id * is not found"

-    The channel with the specified number (pnr) was not found in the stream.
-To check the available channels, you need to scan the source

 ??? question "Device or resource busy"